Maniabhishek/fundamentals-For-Effective-Backend-Design/SystemDesign/3.importantConcepts/o.servers/c.ICE.md

-- ICE can manage peer negotiation regarding the most effective way to connect.
+- ICE(interactive connectivity establishment) can manage peer negotiation regarding the most effective way to connect.
 - It provides mechanisms for peers to connect directly or, if needed, through a relay using STUN and TURN

 ### Best Practices for ICE